ricebear-org/ricebear-org.github.io/discord.md

 - All perks from Tier 2.

-- 5 custom channel limit, upped from 3 from Tier 2.
+- 5 restricted channel limit, upped from 3 from Tier 2.

-- The maximum bitrate that a custom voice channel can have is the highest bitrate available on the server.
+- The maximum bitrate that a restricted voice channel can have is the highest bitrate available on the server.

-- Exclusive Supporter Tier 3 role (cannot get Supporter Tier 1 role simultaneously).
+- Exclusive Supporter Tier 3 role (cannot get Supporter Tier 1 and 2 roles simultaneously).

 - Highest prestige of giving back to ricebear.

 Upon the end of your Supporter period, the Active Supporter role will be replaced by the Past Supporter on your account.
-Custom organization text channels will be available through a read-only medium. **All other perks are removed.**
+Restricted organization text channels will be available through a read-only medium. **All other perks are removed.**

-### Custom Channel/Organization Guide
+### Restricted Channel/Organization Guide

+This functionality requires Supporter Tier 2.

-To activate your custom organization, just simply send the following details to fuyubear#0765:
+To activate your restricted organization, just simply send the following details to fuyubear#0765:

 1. Channel name(s) and purpose(s)

-2. Block everyone from being moved out of your custom voice channel (evaluated on a case by case basis and may not be provided)
+2. Block everyone from being moved out of your restricted voice channel (evaluated on a case by case basis and may not be provided)

-3. [Tier 2 Only] Organization name and purpose
+3. [Tier 2-3 Only] Organization name and purpose

-4. [Tier 2 Only] Voice channel bitrates
+4. [Tier 2-3 Only] Voice channel bitrates

-You can configure users who can join your custom channels using the `r;cc` commands, and who are in your custom organization (thus changing access to the custom organization's channels) with the `r;role` commands (Tier 2 Only).
+You can configure users who can join your restricted channels using the `r;cc` commands, and who are in your restricted organization (thus changing access to the restricted organization's channels) with the `r;role` commands (Tier 2-3 Only).
 Just typing either of those commands will show a prompt for the subcommands that you can use.
 To change any of the other details you've provided, contact fuyubear#0765.

-Your custom organization will be located either alphabetically with other organizations or within the proper category along with other custom channels.
+Your restricted organization will be located either alphabetically with other organizations or within the proper category along with other restricted channels.

-Admins can bypass the custom channel's/organization's whitelist for admin purposes.
+Admins can bypass the restricted channel's/organization's allowlist for admin purposes.

 ## Guild Bots